When is it okay to switch Realtors

 Dear LGT,

-Hiring a real estate agent is similar to job interviews.
+Hiring a real estate agent is similar to a job interview.
 Ethically, you can choose either agent.
-You can simply tell the first one that although you truly appreciated his time, you decided on another agent.
-If you are uncomfortable making that phone call, you can do so in an email, or have the agent you hire make the call.
+You can tell the first one that although you truly appreciated his time, you decided on another agent.
+If you are uncomfortable making that phone call, you can do so in an email or have the agent you hire make the call.
 But a little advice, if I may:

 1) Open house schedule, broker’s open house.
-Homes that are selling quickly are thoroughly exposed to the public through open houses (weekends and the Broker’s Caravan).
+Homes selling quickly are thoroughly exposed to the public through open houses (weekends and the Broker’s Caravan).

-Sadly some agents will suggest a higher listing price in order to secure the listing and hope that you will agree to a lower offer.
+Sadly, some agents will suggest a higher listing price to secure the listing and hope that you will agree to a lower offer.
 I suggest you discuss the pricing and comparables with the agent who has the superior marketing plan.
-Hopefully you can get a better feel for the pricing recommendation.
-Regardless of whichever real estate agent you hire the asking price is your decision.
+Hopefully, you can get a better feel for the pricing recommendation.
+Regardless of which real estate agent you hire, the asking price is your decision.

 Be certain that the Realtor® you hire understands the probate process.
 An experienced agent will simplify the process for you.
 My condolences to your family.